Apparently, Some Anti-Vaxxers Think The COVID Vaccine Makes You...Magnetic

 Anti-vaxxers have found yet another conspiracy theory to cling to in their fight to remain unvaccinated against the deadly coronavirus.
-Since the vaccines became widely available across the United States, anti-vaccine advocates have claimed that it alters your DNA, includes microchips, or that the vaccine can be "shed" from person to person.
+Since the vaccines became widely available across the Canada and the U.S., anti-vaccine advocates have claimed that it alters your DNA, includes microchips, or that the vaccine can be "shed" from person to person.
 So we might all laugh a little bit at their latest outrageous theory, that the vaccine, uh, makes you magnetic?

 The magnet theory made its way to the floor of the Ohio state legislature Wednesday when Dr. Sherri Tenpenny, a physician licensed in Ohio and author of Saying No to Vaccines, testified that the COVID vaccine magnetizes people.
 Tenpenny took the floor when the legislature opened up the hearing to public comments on a bill that would prohibit schools and businesses from requiring coronavirus vaccinations.